falconpunch082/Data-Analysis-Portfolio/README.md

 - Introduced to the concept of neural networks and the perceptron.
 - Learned how to use TensorFlow and keras to create neural networks.

+Week 22 - Big Data
+- Introduced to Apache Spark and PySpark to access big data.
+- Learned how to use SparkSQL and data caching for efficient data querying.
+- Learned about Parquet files and how to partition data.
+- Learned about DataBricks.

+Week 23 + 24 - Machine Learning Project (link TBA)

+END OF COURSE

 ---

 Completion of bootcamp is equivalent to the following Monash University units: